zmack/puppet-cloudera/README.markdown

 Cloudera official [supported operating systems](http://www.cloudera.com/content/cloudera-content/cloudera-docs/CM5/latest/Cloudera-Manager-Installation-Guide/cm5ig_cm_requirements.html?scroll=cmig_topic_4_1_unique_1).

 * RedHat family - tested on CentOS 5.9, CentOS 6.4
-* SuSE family   - tested on SLES 11SP1
+* SuSE family   - tested on SLES 11SP3
 * Debian family - tested on Debian 6.0.7, Debian 7.0, Ubuntu 10.04.4 LTS, and Ubuntu 12.04.2 LTS

 ###Notes:

 * Supports Top Scope variables (i.e. via Dashboard) and Parameterized Classes.
-* Installing CDH3 will not be supported.
 * Based on the [Cloudera Manager 5.0.0 Beta 2 Installation Guide](http://www.cloudera.com/content/cloudera-content/cloudera-docs/CM5/latest/PDF/Cloudera-Manager-Installation-Guide.pdf)
 * TLS certificates must be in PEM format and are not deployed by this module.
 * When using parcels, the CDH software is not deployed by Puppet.
 Puppet will only install the Cloudera Manager server/agent.
 You must then configure Cloudera Manager to deploy the parcels.